robomotic/locomotionRL/README.md

 - **Watch the Slopes**: If you enable terrain curriculum (`--terrain`), keep an eye on "Straight Meters".
 If it levels off when a slope is introduced, the robot might be stuck and unable to climb.
 - **Stability**: A decreasing "Avg.
 Ang.
 Vel" usually indicates the robot is becoming more stable and balanced.

+## Hyperparameter Tuning
+Optimizing training parameters is essential for achieving high-performance locomotion.
+This project leverages best practices for PPO and SAC.

+### Key Strategies:
+- **Learning Rate**: Typical values range from `1e-4` to `1e-3`.
+For PPO, a **linear decay schedule** (starting high and decreasing over time) often leads to better convergence.
+- **Batch Size**: Larger batches (256-512) stabilize gradients, especially in environments with complex contact physics like the Ant.
+- **Automated Optimization**: We recommend using **Optuna** for Bayesian hyperparameter optimization to automatically find the best values for `n_steps`, `learning_rate`, and `ent_coef`.

+For a deep dive into tuning these parameters, see the [Hyperparameter Tuning Guide](hyperparameter_tuning.md).

 ## Future Research & Scaling
 Inspired by the state-of-the-art paper *"Learning to Walk in Minutes Using Massively Parallel Deep Reinforcement Learning"* ([Arxiv](https://arxiv.org/abs/2109.11978)), here are suggestions for taking this project to the next level: